Skip to content

 _validate_delete_operator(actual_key, value)

-if actual_key in self:
+if actual_key not in self:

 self._delete_nested_key(actual_key)